-The Financial Services Commission of Ontario (FSCO) is inviting feedback on its proposed Treating Financial Services Consumers Fairly Guideline.
+From April 3 to May 8, 2018, the Financial Services Commission of Ontario (FSCO) invited feedback on its proposed Treating Financial Services Consumers Fairly Guideline.

 FSCO is committed to protecting consumers in the sectors it regulates.
 In today’s complex and inter-connected financial services marketplace, the fair treatment of consumers is fundamental to the strength and stability of the marketplace.